Larmeal/Install-the-apache-airflow-on-windows-11/README.md

 sudo apt-get install npm
 ```

-3. Install the python by the Pyenv in the Ubuntu

-  the [Stackoverflow](https://stackoverflow.com/questions/62743132/ubuntu-18-04-command-pyenv-not-found-did-you-mean) link clearly describes a step-by-step method. you   can follow Ircbarros's comment
+3. Install the python by the Pyenv in the Ubuntu. the [Stackoverflow](https://stackoverflow.com/questions/62743132/ubuntu-18-04-command-pyenv-not-found-did-you-mean) link clearly describes a step-by-step method. you   can follow Ircbarros's comment

 4. Install the python with pyenv (you can determine the version of python in this case use the Python 3.9.12 version.)
 ```
 pyenv install 3.9.12
 ```

-  **optional** for people who use VScode IDE to download the "Remote - WSL" extension to write the python code in Ubuntu
+  **Optional** for people who use VScode IDE to download the "Remote - WSL" extension to write the python code in Ubuntu

   if you get the error message
   "pyenv install: 3.x BUILD FAILED (Ubuntu 20.04 using python-build 20180424)"